Instance-dependent Label Distribution Estimation for Learning with Label Noise: Discussions

+Our approach is predicated on the clean-labels-domination assumption~\cite{wei2021learning}, which posits that a training sample is more likely to be correctly labeled than mislabeled.
+This assumption is crucial for the noise transition matrix to maintain the integrity of class label semantics by being diagonally dominant.
+However, the noise transition matrix estimated from batch-level predictions via the Gram matrix may not inherently satisfy this condition.
+To ensure that the matrix is diagonally dominant without being identity, we introduce the regularization $L_M$ and meticulously tune its weight factor $\delta$.

+Fig.~\ref{fig: L_M}(a) illustrates that, with $L_M$, the estimated noise transition matrices gradually achieve diagonal dominance, which is crucial for correcting a portion of samples mislabeled by the network via $\textbf{\textit{y}}^{LD}=\textbf{\textit{y}}^{'} \times M^{LD^T}$.
+As depicted in Fig.~\ref{fig: L_M}(b), the accuracy of the corrected labels $\textbf{\textit{y}}^{LD}$ is consistently higher than that of the network prediction $\textbf{\textit{y}}^{'}$, and the comparison with “training without $L_M$”, as shown in Fig.~\ref{fig: L_M}(c), further confirm that diagonally dominant noise transition matrices effectively transform noisy posterior probabilities into clean ones, thus alleviating the impact of label noise over the training process.

-\subsection{Training time cost}
+\subsection{Training Time Cost}

-Table~\ref{tab: training_time} shows the training time cost of all competing methods on the CIFAR-10N dataset.
-It shows that the training time of our LDR is comparable with that of CE, SCE, VolMinNet, MEIDTM, and GLS.
-But the accuracy of LDR is better (see Table~\ref{tab: comparison_real_noise}).
+Table~\ref{tab: training_time} shows the training time cost of our ILDE and all competing methods on the CIFAR-10N dataset.
+It shows that the training time of our ILDE is comparable with that of Baseline, SCE, VolMinNet, MEIDTM, and GLS.